Skip to content

 3.1 The core grants in OAuth 2.1

-Whenever the authorisation involves user interaction, regardless of the application type (web, native or SPA), this is now facilitated via a single grant type -- authorisation code, which must now always be protected with PKCE.
-The implicit and password grants are thus effectively deprecated in OAuth 2.1.
+Whenever the authorisation involves user interaction, regardless of the application type (web, native or SPA), the authorisation code grant is used, which now must always be protected with PKCE.
+The implicit and password grants are thus deprecated in OAuth 2.1.

 Clients acting on their own behalf (services) continue to obtain tokens via the client credentials grant.